pandersail/password-generator/README.md

 ## Feedback

-If you have any feedback, please reach out to us at papayas-stamper-0z@icloud.com.
+If you have any feedback, please reach out to me at papayas-stamper-0z@icloud.com.